objectfoo/js-style/js-style-guide.md

 Use a single variable statement, put all variables at the beginning of the scope, right after your `'use strict';` statement, plain variable declarations first then variables with assignments.

-Always use literals to create new Arrays, Objects and Strings.
-Prefer literal RegEx to new Regexp;
+Always use literals to create new Arrays or Objects.
+Prefer regular expression literal`/test/.test('testable')` to new Regexp();

 ```javascript
 'use strict';